message_cache

 • embedding_model (str) – The embedding model value.

-• ssl_kwargs (dict | None) – Optional SSL/mTLS keyword arguments forwarded to redis.asyncio.from_url.
+• ssl_kwargs (dict | None) – Optional SSL/mTLS keyword arguments forwarded to redis.asyncio.from_url or Sentinel.

 Return type: